 Plume aging data were collected from the aircraft on four fires: Block 9b (1 November), Georgetown (7 November), Francis Marion (8 November), and Bamberg (10 November).
-However, the "useable" data from this study were strongly limited by the extremely fast dilution rate of the plumes.
-For context, in plume aging measurements from a California chaparral fire named the Williams Fire, ΔCO values of ~350-937 ppb were observed after 4.5 h of plume aging (Akagi et al., 2012).
-In plume aging measurements in South Africa (the Timbavati Fire), ΔCO values of 549-644 ppb were observed after almost an hour of aging (Hobbs et al., 2003).
+However, the "useable" data from this study were strongly limited by the low excess mixing ratios in the downwind plumes.
+For context, in plume aging measurements from a California chaparral fire named the Williams Fire, Δ CO values of $\sim 350-937$ ppb were observed after 4.5 h of plume aging (Akagi et al., 2012).
+In plume aging measurements in South Africa (the Timbavati Fire), ΔCO values of 549- 644 ppb were observed after almost an hour of aging (Hobbs et al., 2003).
 Jost et al. (2003) measured CO levels averaging 417 ppb after approximately 2 h of aging in a Namibian biomass burning plume, where the plume's extent was defined as the region with CO mixing ratios exceeding 400 ppb.
-In contrast, in the SC plumes we typically observed an excess CO of ~25 ppb after just 1-1.5 h of aging, except on the Block 9b and Francis Marion fires, which had a few downwind ΔCO near 100 ppb, which is still relatively low.
-In fact, ΔCO from the Bamberg fire was often less than 50 ppb in the source smoke and only one source sample had $\Delta CO > 250$ ppb, which shows the effect of rapid dilution even at the source.
-A consequence of this rapid dilution is a downwind SNR often 30-40 times lower in SC than at the Williams Fire or Timbavati Fire.
-Low ΔCO of 25 ppb in downwind samples approaches the uncertainty (natural variability) in background CO (typically 5-6 ppb), and most NMOC species are only present at \sim 2 ± 1 % of CO so they are near or below our AFTIR detection limit of ~1 ppb for most species.
+In contrast, in the SC plumes we typically observed a Δ CO of \sim 25 ppb after just 1-1.5 h of aging, except on the Block 9b and Francis Marion fires, which had a few downwind ΔCO near 100 ppb, which is still relatively low.
+The higher downwind ΔCO values of the Williams Fire occurred mainly because the plume diluted above the mixed layer with minimal vertical mixing.
+The downwind smoke on the Timbavati Fire was likely more concentrated because that fire burned 20-30 times more area than the SC fires in about the same time, contributing to a stronger source strength.
+A consequence of the low downwind Δ CO values in SC is a SNR in the downwind samples that was often 30-40 times lower in SC than at the Williams Fire or Timbavati Fire.
+Low ΔCO of 25 ppb in downwind samples approaches the uncertainty (natural variability) in background CO (typically 5-6 ppb), and most NMOC species are only present at $\sim 2 \pm 1$ % of CO so they are near or below our AFTIR detection limit of ~ 1 ppb for most species.
 In summary, we obtained good downwind CO and O3 data in all downwind plumes, but with the exception of methanol and formaldehyde on the Block 9b and Francis Marion fires, downwind AFTIR NMOC mixing ratios were near or below our limit of detection and prevent us from presenting well-supported conclusions.
-Many other species such as CH_3COOH and PAN were measured downwind and consistently increased in the downwind smoke, however, due to the high uncertainty in the NEMRs we do not report the data.
+Many other species such as CH3COOH and PAN were measured downwind and consistently increased in the downwind smoke, however, due to the high uncertainty in the NEMRs we do not report the data.
 The WAS technique is more sensitive than AFTIR, but we were only able to obtain one downwind WAS sample.
 Also worth noting is the high background CO during this study.
-Whereas the Williams Fire and Timbavati Fire were in remote locations and had relatively low background CO levels of $\sim 100 \, \mathrm{ppb}$, the SC fires show average background CO mixing ratios of 170-250 ppb and were sometimes located near major urban centers, suggesting the presence of urban emissions and the inevitability of biomass burning/fossil fuel (BB/FF) mixing scenarios.
+Whereas the Williams Fire and Timbavati Fire were in remote locations and had relatively low background CO levels of ~ 100 ppb, the SC fires show average background CO mixing ratios of 170-250 ppb and were sometimes located near major urban centers, suggesting the presence of urban emissions and the inevitability of biomass burning/fossil fuel (BB/FF) mixing scenarios.